-Below are some miscellaneous examples that show how to perform various tasks.
-These examples demonstrate how to retrieve a list of installed printers, set print job priority, send a fax and print to file.
+Three common tasks are listing available printers, setting a print job's print priority, and printing to a file rather than a printer.
+Below are examples showing how to perform different printer related tasks.
+These examples demonstrate how to retrieve a list of installed printers, set print job priority, send a fax, and print to file.

 List Installed Printers

-The example below demonstrates how to retrieve a list of all printers (includes network printers for which a driver is installed).
+The example below demonstrates how to retrieve a list of all printers (including network printers for which a driver is installed).

 Printer printerList = Printer.GetLocalPrinters();